-Made from tightly woven dense materials, with the appearance of drapes, blackout curtains are recommended to help achieve complete darkness in a room by blocking out 99% of incoming light.
-These curtains are available in a variety of colors and size helping you add a stylish and functional window treatment to your bedroom, media room or home theater.
-If you have existing curtains that you want to keep, you have the option of adding a blackout liner that attached to the back of your existing curtain.
+Made from tightly woven dense materials with the appearance of drapes, blackout curtains are recommended to help achieve absolute darkness in a room by blocking out 99% of incoming light.
+These curtains are available in various colors and sizes, helping you add a stylish and functional window treatment to your bedroom, media room, or home theater.
+If you have existing curtains that you want to keep, you have the option of adding a blackout liner that is attached to the back of your existing curtain.
 These liners are effective in blocking out light as well as any incoming air into the room.
-Blackout liners can be attached with metal hooks to your existing curtains and come in a variety of sizes.
+Blackout liners can be attached with metal hooks to your existing curtains and come in various sizes.

 Beauty & Design